Mickaël Buscher

-Mickaël Buscher (born 11 January 1987) is a French former professional footballer who played as a striker and winger for Régional 2 club US Cap d'Ail.
+Mickaël Buscher (born 11 January 1987) is a French former professional footballer who played as a striker and winger.

 He played in his native France for Nice and Grasse, in Scotland for Gretna, in England for Grimsby Town, in Tunisia for CS Hammam-Lif, CA Bizertin, and AS Marsa, and in New Zealand for Canterbury United.

 He was capped at France U16 and U17 level.

 Career

 Nice

 Buscher was born in Landerneau, Finistère, while his father, former French international Gérard Buscher, was a player for nearby Brest.
 Buscher began his football career in the youth system at OGC Nice where his father was on the coaching staff.
 While a junior with Nice, he played for France at under-16 and under-17 level, and was called up to the under-18s.
 He played regularly for the reserves in the Championnat de France Amateurs for three seasons from 2004–05 to 2006–07, but never broke through to the first team.